 Anyhow ATTAC.
 We had to smile when we realised that…

 Our Sunday has flown by.
 Another birthday party this morning at 11am.
 Our three youngest were also invited so it meant that we could all seven go as a family.
 The birthday was another set of twins from the girls school.
 Our girls and they are best of friends.
-I guess both being twins – birds of a feather!
-The party was great – though I am not the biggest fan of entertainers that call themselves clowns (too many nightmares as a child).
+I guess with them all being twins – birds of a feather!
+The party was great – though I am not the biggest fan of entertainers who call themselves clowns (too many nightmares as a child).
 However he did well and freed up the time for all the invited parents to chat and network – as they do.
 One boy had an aversion to clowns and hid behind the veranda for the first thirty minutes, but the clown did well and won over the boys confidence eventually.

 We all had a good day – so I’m gonna sign off now and relax a bit before bedtime.